t3kt/raytk/README.md

 There are several types of coordinates that a `ROP` can use:
 * `vec3`: 3D coordinates, which are the main coordinate type for SDFs and raymarching.
 * `vec2`: 2D coordinates, which are used in 2D SDFs, texture lookups, and screen UV coordinates.
+* `float`: 1D coordinates, which can be used for 1D vector fields.

 ### Execution Chain